OpenDDS/OpenDDS/tools/monitor/README.md

 binaries on Windows), you will need to supply the root of the Qt directory so the build system can find the Qt tools, libraries, and headers.
 It's possible for Qt to put in it's headers in a sub directory of the include directory, so the location can be supplied with `--qt-include`.
+This is the case on x86\_64 Ubuntu 18.04 with Qt5 installed from apt, which places them at `/usr/include/x86_64-linux-gnu/qt5`.
+In that case the options whould be
+`--qt --qt-include /usr/include/x86_64-linux-gnu/qt5`
+because the tools and libraries are in the standard locations but the headers are not.

 If not using the configure script then: